calvm32/2D_Q-tensor/README.md

 initcond: !qvector from_director([cos(5*x2),sin(5*x2),0])
 ```

-## Understanding the constants file
+## Understanding the "**constants**" file

+This file allows the user to control various constants relating to the PDE, which may be determined by specific lab experiments or chosen by the user.

 | Name in constants file | Name in Hicks' dissertation | Meaning of constant |
 | --- | --- | --- |